pablo-albaladejo/cohort-002-skill-building/exercises/09-human-in-the-loop-skill-building/09.05-processing-hitl-requests/problem/readme.md

 ## Steps To Complete

-- [ ] Complete the `'action-end'` type definition in [`api/chat.ts`](./api/chat.ts) to include the action ID and output information
+- [ ] Complete the `'approval-end'` type definition in [`api/chat.ts`](./api/chat.ts) to include the action ID and output information

-- [ ] Update the `getDiary` function to handle `data-action-end` parts by returning a string that describes the action output
+- [ ] Update the `getDiary` function to handle `data-approval-end` parts by returning a string that describes the action output

 - [ ] Add validation in the POST handler to return a 400 response if there's no most recent user message

 - [ ] Implement the `findDecisionsToProcess` function to:
   - Get actions from the assistant message
   - Get decisions from the user message
-  - Match them up and return action-decision pairs to process
+  - Match them up and return approval-decision pairs to process
   - Return a `HITLError` if the user hasn't made a decision for an action
-- [ ] Test your implementation by running the local dev server and checking if the console logs show the correct action-decision pairs
+- [ ] Test your implementation by running the local dev server and checking if the console logs show the correct approval-decision pairs

 - [ ] Note that `sendEmail` still won't be executed yet - we'll do that in the next exercise